ekivolowitz/FuzzyMan/README.md

 4) Run `docker-compose up`
 5) Visit `https://localhost` in your web browser, or see this https://www.postman.com/galactic-shuttle-665520/workspace/postman-hackathon for an example of using Fuzzyman as an api.

+## Notes
+Because the nginx cert is self-signed, your browser will likely give you a security warning when you visit `https://localhost`.
+Just accept the risk and continue to see the page.
+The nginx cert